 Ground leases are the foundational legal documents governing the obligations of private housing providers who own and manage family housing on leased lands.
+The

-The Army recently developed revised ground lease language that specifically outlines the consequences of non-compliance by project companies.
-The new language reinforces the premise that project companies are charged at all times with having full knowledge, along with the obligation, to comply with all of the requirements of the ground lease and to correct any non-compliance expeditiously.
+Army recently developed revised ground lease language that specifically outlines the consequences of non-compliance by project companies.
+The new language reinforces the premise that project companies are charged at all times with having full knowledge, along with the obligation, to comply with all of the requirements of the ground lease and the associated Property Management Agreement for keeping homes properly maintained, and to correct any non-compliance expeditiously.
 Additional changes to the ground lease language include the application of Davis-Bacon Act wages, as required by Department of Labor regulations, the Code of Federal Regulations, applicable Executive Orders, and Federal Acquisition Regulations.

+Additional financing through third-party investment helps establish a more secure operational footprint for privatized housing projects to remain financially viable.
 The Army is exploring the use of ground lease extensions (GLEs) and project refinancing as tools to facilitate the private housing providers' recapitalization of housing inventory and infrastructure where the Army deems it necessary and appropriate to do so.
-These opportunities to secure additional financing through third party investment help establish a more secure operational footprint for privatized housing projects to remain financially viable.
 The Army will use new reporting requirements detailed in the FY 2023 NDAA to brief Congress before proceeding with GLEs.
-For two installations where the housing provider does not have adequate reserves or opportunities for third party financing, the Army is seeking MILCON appropriations to meet immediate housing improvement needs.
+For two installations where the private housing provider does not have adequate reserves or opportunities to obtain third-party financing, the Army is seeking MILCON appropriations to meet immediate housing improvement needs.

-When it comes to privatized housing oversight, the Army conducts quality assurance inspections for all changes of occupancy and to confirm that all life, health, and safety maintenance work orders have been completed satisfactorily.
-Also, the Army is fulfilling the FY 2020 NDAA mandate to conduct comprehensive inspections of 100% of privatized housing.
-While the Army has been conducting "between occupancy maintenance" inspections, and inspections related to life, health, and safety work orders since December 2020, the Army is working to expand comprehensive home inspections and ensure they are completed by third-parties in order to meet the FY 2020 requirement.
-Third-party comprehensive housing inspections were completed at Fort Meade in August 2022 as the Army's second installation in the 100% inspection pilot program.
-As with Army's first pilot inspection at Fort Belvoir, Fort Meade's overall housing inventory was rated in good to excellent condition.
-The 100% inspection program will continue in FY 2023 with Fort Gordon.
+When it comes to privatized housing oversight, the Army conducts quality assurance inspections for all changes of occupancy, and to confirm that all life, health, and safety maintenance work orders have been completed satisfactorily.
+Also, with the help of third-party inspectors, the Army is fulfilling the FY 2020 NDAA mandate to conduct comprehensive inspections of 100% of the privatized housing inventory.
+Third-party comprehensive housing inspections were completed at Fort Meade, Maryland in August 2022 as the Army's second installation in the 100% inspection pilot program.
+As with Army's first pilot inspection at Fort Belvoir, Virginia, Fort Meade's overall housing inventory was rated in good to excellent condition.
+The 100% inspection program will continue in FY 2023 with Fort Gordon, Georgia as the next installation to go through the comprehensive inspection process.
 Additionally, in FY 2023, the Army is continuing to conduct financial audits of privatized housing programs with independent third-party experts.
 To date, the Army has completed 21 reviews of 34 projects, with six additional reviews ongoing.

-The Tenant Bill of Rights implementation, set forth in the FY 2020 NDAA, is improving service delivery and restoring trust between privatized housing companies and residents by clarifying rights and responsibilities and giving residents a more powerful voice in the process.
+Implementation of the Tenant Bill of Rights, set forth in the FY 2020 NDAA, is improving service delivery and restoring trust between private housing companies and residents by clarifying rights and responsibilities and giving residents a more powerful voice.
 We have worked hard to ensure that residents know where to turn for assistance and how best to engage Installation leadership and Army housing offices to advocate on their behalf.
 Of the 37 disputes that were initiated since the Army created the Tenant Bill of Rights dispute resolution process, 33 were resolved informally and only four required formal adjudication under the process.